collectionspace/cspace-ui.js/src/actions/README.md

 This directory contains definitions of [Redux](http://redux.js.org) [action](http://redux.js.org/docs/basics/Actions.html) [creators](http://redux.js.org/docs/basics/Actions.html#action-creators).
 You should have a good understanding of Redux before making modifications to these files.

 The actions dispatched in the cspace-ui application are divided into functionally related groups.
 Each group of action creators is defined in a separate file.
-All of the actions are [Flux Standard Actions](https://github.com/acdlite/flux-standard-action), and action type constants are defined in the files where they are used.
+All of the actions are [Flux Standard Actions](https://github.com/acdlite/flux-standard-action).
+Action type constants are defined in [constants/actionCodes.js](../constants/actionCodes.js).

 ## Synchronous Actions